 Thank you for your continued support of APNA and PMH nursing.
 Let your voice be heard by casting your vote for the new leaders of your association!

-Carole A. Shea, PhD, RN, FAAN
+Mary Johnson, PhD, RN, PMHCNS-BC, FAAN

 Chair, Nominating Committee